 Don’t Rush It

-Take your time, don’t be afraid of pauses.
-Make sure your pauses are long enough to let what you have said sink in.
+Take your time, and don’t be afraid of pauses!
+Make sure your pauses are long enough to allow students to think about a question you might have asked or let a concept sink in.